texta-tk/texta-tk.github.io/sphinx/_build/html/_sources/workflow.rst.txt

 We can select CountVectorizer, which lowercases letters, disregards punctuation and stopwords (doesn't lemmatize or stem) and uses occurrence counting, or TfidfVectorizer, which combines CountVectorizer and TfidTransformer and decreases the impact of frequent and hence less informative tokens.
 Read more about the vectorizers `here <https://www.kaggle.com/adamschroeder/countvectorizer-tfidfvectorizer-predict-comments>`_ or `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_.

 We can select the number of clusters (default value 10) we want to achieve, maximum number of documents within a cluster (default 1000), number of keywords per cluster (default 10), maximum total words per document (default 1000) on which the Cluster Search calculates the clustering.
 We can increase it to 5000-10000 words as the 1000 words is rather small (of course, it depends on our dataset).
-If we have already some `lexicons <lexiconminer>`, we can choose them as stopword lexicons.
+If we have already some :ref:`lexicons <lexiconminer>`, we can choose them as stopword lexicons.
 We can also adjust the outcome by only seeing short version or documents with keyword matches.
 The first shows keywords with a couple of words before and after, the last excludes documents that are in the cluster, but do not have any keywords to highlight.

 .. figure:: images/06-07_cluster_searcher.png